digital-work-lab/literature-review-seminar/index.md

 - Appreciate the qualities of a good review paper
 - Familiarize with the available research software
+-->

 **Follow-up**

-- Write a review protocol to complete the seminar and/or develop a review paper
+- Master's students can write a review protocol to complete the seminar
+- Doctoral students and external participants can use the seminar to develop a review paper
-- Participants can [meet me](https://calendly.com/gerit-wagner/30min){: target="_blank"} to discuss and polish their review
+- All participants are invited to [meet me](https://calendly.com/gerit-wagner/30min){: target="_blank"} to discuss and polish their review

 ## Sign up!